Tommy Davis (defensive end)

-Tommy Love Davis (born October 18, 1982) was an American football defensive end who is currently a Defensive Graduate Assistant at North Carolina Tar Heels football.
+Tommy Love Davis (born October 18, 1982) is an American former professional football defensive end.
+He was a defensive graduate assistant at North Carolina Tar Heels football.
 He was signed by the New Orleans Saints as an undrafted free agent in 2006.
 He played college football at North Carolina.

 College career

 Davis played college football at North Carolina from 2002 to 2005.

 Professional career

 Davis was a member of the New York Giants and Washington Redskins after he was signed by the New Orleans Saints as an undrafted free agent in 2006.

-In 2011, Davis joined the UNC Chapel Hill football coaching staff as a Defensive Graduate Assistant.
+In 2011, Davis joined the UNC Chapel Hill football coaching staff as a defensive graduate assistant.